 A: Use the “Clone” button located in the contact form’s list.
 That button will duplicate the contact form structure and all its settings.

-- Q: How to setup the PayPal Form to accept a PayPal donation?
+Q: How to setup the CP Contact Form with PayPal to accept a PayPal donation?

 A: To accept a PayPal donation (an open donation amount) just put a zero (0) on the “Request Cost” settings field.
 That way after filling the contact form clicking the PayPal button (contact form submit button) the PayPal payment page will appear letting the user to enter the amount to pay.